Tanq16/cli-productivity-suite/README.md

 p10k configure
 ```

-If you are installing on windows, you could just install the **FuraCode Nerd Font Mono** (recommended) font from [here](https://github.com/ryanoasis/nerd-fonts/releases/download/v2.1.0/FiraCode.zip) or use the the repository to install all fonts as per the instructions there.
+If you are installing on windows, you could just install the **FiraCode Nerd Font Mono** (recommended) font from [here](https://github.com/ryanoasis/nerd-fonts/releases/download/v2.1.0/FiraCode.zip) or use the the repository to install all fonts as per the instructions there.
 Download the folder and install Ubuntu Mono Derivative for powerline and set it as your font in whatever terminal you use.
 Then restart the terminal app.
 For windows, right click the font ttf and install.
 The settings json file must be edited for setting this as the default font in windows terminal.

+The fuzzy search is another awesome feature to have.
+Read the specifics at the github page [here](https://github.com/junegunn/fzf) and learn about the features a bit more [here](https://medium.com/better-programming/boost-your-command-line-productivity-with-fuzzy-finder-985aa162ba5d).

 ## Bonus: Basic Vim quick changes
 To use the basic modern editor features in vim, use the given script to install the features as follows -